MenagoChicken/pokedex/README.md

 # Pokedex

-All 150 pokemons on one page with image, stats and description.
+All 150 pokemons on one page with image and stats on the back of the card.

-The plan is to build a web page that will show all 151 (?) oryginal pokemons in a small cards.
+The plan is to build a web page that will show all 150 oryginal pokemons small cards.
-Card will contain:
+Fornt of a card contains:

 - image
 - name
 - number
 - type
-- (maybe when you click on the card it will rotate and show you more informations - we will see :D)
+  On click card rotates and we can see:

-I would like to also create a live search button for this web page so you can filter pokemons.
+- stats

 API that I will use.